 Indignation is an adaptation of Phillip Roth’s novel of the same name, a quaint snapshot of 1950s life.
-It tells story of Marcus Messner (Logan Lerman), a young man from a Jewish family, who leaves home to attend Winesburg, a Christian collage in Ohio.
+It tells the story of Marcus Messner (Logan Lerman), a young man from a Jewish family, who leaves home to attend Winesburg, a Christian college in Ohio.
 There, he tries to distance himself from the spiritual community, as despite being born into a Jewish household, he’s a self-proclaimed atheist.
-He faces confrontation from the school’s dean (Letts) over the role of religion in academic life, while developing a relationship with Olivia Hutton (Gordon), a student he finds himself drawn to.
+He faces confrontation from the school’s dean (Letts) over the role of religion in academic life while developing a relationship with Olivia Hutton (Gordon), a student he finds himself drawn to.

 Although I’ve always liked history, it was Lerman who spiked my interest in this film, as I really like him as an actor, always portrays likeable and engaging characters.
 If you’ve seen The Perks of Being a Wallflower (2012), then you’ll know about his acting chops.
 But his role in Indignation is much more complex and the film is an exercise in intelligence.
 It gives us a series of thought-provoking discussions and debates, and it also explores the idea of inevitability.

 I really admire the style of this film and the director’s dedication to focusing on fine details, rather than high-stakes drama.
 The film contains lots of lengthy scenes, where characters execute large amounts of dialogue, debating and arguing about their frustrations.
 So, ‘Indignation’ is appropriately titled.

 The main drama comes from Marcus’ meetings with Dean Caldwell, who questions Marcus’ refusal to conform to the college’s strict scholastic programme.
 This reflects wider debates in society, that was perhaps going on at the time.
 The film is set in the backdrop of the Korean war, where many men were being drafted.